24

 Overgaden Oven Vandet_Copenhagen.jpg

-One of the most idyllic places to talk a walk is along the historic street of Overgaden Oven Vandet in Christianshavn.
-Nestled between the lively Christianhavn’s Canal and a row of vibrantly colored houses, this street offers a picturesque setting.
+One of the most scenic places for a stroll is Overgaden Oven Vandet, a historic street in Christianshavn.
+Nestled between the lively Christianhavn’s Canal and a row of vibrantly colored houses, this charming spot offers a picturesque setting.

-Why not stop by one of the cafés along the canal and indulge a sweet Danish pastry as you watch people and boats pass by?
+Why not stop by one of the cafés along the canal and indulge in a sweet Danish pastry while watching people and boats pass by?

 Join one of Stromma’s canal tours for the perfect view of the houses from the water and listen to the fascinating history of Christianshavn.